You are $75 away from free shipping

 HOW OFTEN DO YOU DEEP CONDITION YOUR HAIR?

-How often you deep condition your hair is dependent on the state of your hair and the deep conditioner you choose to use.
-As a general rule of thumb, you should deep condition your hair whenever you feel like your locks are in need of a little TLC.
+How often you deep condition your hair is dependent on the state of your hair and the deep conditioning hair treatment you choose to use.
+In general, you should deep condition your hair whenever you feel like your locks need extra attention.
 This can be after getting your hair colored or enduring a lot of heat styling, or simply to pamper your locks as a form of self-care.
-Typically deep conditioning treatments are intended to be used a few times per week, but if you use a daily deep conditioner, which we’ll talk more on soon, you can deep condition your strands every day!

-Ready to add deep conditioner to your routine?
-Here are four tips to try!
+Ready to add a deep conditioner to your routine?
+Here are six tips to try!

 TIP #1: PICK THE BEST DEEP CONDITIONER FOR YOUR HAIR TYPE

-First and foremost, not to state the obvious, but the most important part of deep conditioning your mane is to grab a deep hair conditioner—and not just any deep conditioner.
-You’ll want to look for a deep conditioner that’s formulated for your hair type—whether that’s a deep conditioner for natural hair or a deep conditioner for color-treated hair.
+First and foremost, the most important part of deep conditioning your mane is to grab the right deep hair conditioner—and not just any deep conditioner.
+You’ll want to look for a deep conditioner that’s formulated for your hair type, such as a deep conditioner for natural hair or a deep conditioner for color-treated hair.

 If you like the idea of a daily deep conditioner, which can be used in place of regular conditioner each time you wash your hair, take your pick from the three options below.
 You’ll apply whichever one you choose onto wet hair from lengths to ends after shampooing and leave it on for one minute before rinsing thoroughly.